 • distinguish individual and collective responsibilities when organizations face dilemmas;

 • illustrate how new and evolving forms of technology affect ethical considerations.

 General method of instruction

-Mix of content briefings, small-group problem solving, extensive instructor feedback, guests
+Mix of content briefings, case study problem solving, extensive instructor feedback, peer discussion

 No course prerequisites.
 Some experience in media work is helpful, but not essential.
 Thoughtful attention to a variety of news media is essential.

 Reports based on case study problem solutions, individual written reports on key issues, quizzes, discussion forums